 The most important recommendation: Involve your CTO in the sales process as early as possible.
 Ask them for an honest and detailed assessment of the company’s key areas in Tech DD: scalability, team, product, and technology.

 Involve your CTO in business planning and clarify what investments, if any, are needed before an initial sales call and what tech changes need to be planned for in the future.

 As the central point of contact in the Tech DD, your CTO should be able to answer questions competently.
 Leave nothing to chance and support your CTO in preparing for the conversation.
 Many CTOs are introverted and may have limited experience with reference situations in their careers.
 Therefore, coordinate the answers in advance and, if necessary, offer your CTO the opportunity for role-playing so that they can demonstrate the confident professionalism you want to see representing your company in the sales process.

 Tech DD: key role in any negotiation process

-At FLEX Capital, when selecting our investments, we look at health, profitable historical growth, the respective market environment and the quality of the team.
-However, that does not mean that we are focusing exclusively on commercial DD.
-Companies today cannot achieve sustainable success without a solid technological basis.
-Therefore, the tech DD plays an important role in any transaction negotiation.
+At FLEX Capital, we look for healthy, profitable historical growth, the specific market environment, and the quality of the team when selecting our investments.
+However, this does not mean that we focus solely on the Commercial DD.
+Without a solid technological foundation, companies cannot achieve sustainable success today.
+Therefore, the Tech DD plays an important role in every transaction negotiation.

-We compare the results that the experts present to us with the company’s business plan: Are sufficient costs for technology planned?
-How great are the risks associated with the technological weaknesses?
-Can the risks be minimized through slightly higher investments or is there a risk of business collapse?
-In the worst case, the result of our analysis can mean an adjustment of the purchase price or even the termination of negotiations.
-In the end we stand by: Technology has to offer more than a good first impression.
+The results presented by the experts are compared with the company’s business plan: Are there enough costs allocated for technology?
+What are the risks associated with technological weaknesses?
+Can the risks be minimized through slightly higher investments, or is there a risk of business collapse?
+The outcome of our analysis can, in the worst case, result in a price adjustment or even the termination of negotiations.
+In the end, we stand by it: Technology must offer more than just a good first impression.